dmarquezz/dmarquezz.github.io/_posts/2013-07-23-to-each-or-to-map.md

 # now odds = [1, 3, 5, 7, 9]
 {% endhighlight %}

 This is a common mistake I made when learning Ruby.
 "But this solution works!" some, like I once did, might argue.
-Your argument is correct, however; Ruby offers us a more concise, better looking solution, which is a [functional programming][functionalprogramming] style of solving this sort of problem.
+Your argument is correct, however; Ruby offers us a more concise, better looking solution.
+These solutions are the [functional programming][functionalprogramming] style of solving this sort of problem.

-The solutions that I am talking about are [_map_][map] and [_select_][select]. _map_ and _select_ are both methods in Ruby's Enumerable module.
+The solutions I'm referring to are the [_map_][map] and [_select_][select] methods. _map_ and _select_ are both methods in Ruby's Enumerable module.
 Since Enumerable is mixed into several classes, we can call these methods on arrays and hashes, amongst other things.

 _map_ iterates over an array and runs a block of code on each element of that array.
 When it is done iterating, it returns a _new_ array with the newly computed values.
 Therefore, we can solve the problem in the first example in the following way using _map_: